Kitware/tangelo/docs/setup.rst

     sudo systemctl start tangelo@localhost:8080

 will launch Tangelo to run on the `localhost` interface, on port 8080.
-The way this works is that ``systemctl`` takes the instantiation name (i.e., all the text after the ``@`` symbol - *localhost:8080*) and passes it to
+The way this works is that ``systemctl`` takes the instantiation name (i.e., all the text after the ``@`` symbol - *localhost:8080*) and passes it to ``launch-tangelo.sh``.
-``launch-tangelo.sh``.
 It in turn parses the hostname (*localhost*) and port number (*8080*) from the name, then launches Tangelo using whatever configuration file is found at ``/etc/tangelo.conf``, but overriding the hostname and port with those parsed from the name.
 This allows for a unique name for each Tangelo instance that corresponds to its unique web interface.

-Since the configuration file used for a particular Tangelo instance may change independently of how that instance has been configured and run, you may consult the Tangelo instance itself to find out its configuration parameters by sending a ``GET`` request to ``/config``.

 Preparing Data for the Example Applications
 ===========================================